Molinos Río de la Plata: Overview

-Molinos Río de la Plata (Molinos) originated with the 1899 establishment of Centenera, a food processing plant, by Bunge y Born, then a prominent local wheat milling company established by Belgian immigrants in 1884.
-They had one of the largest wheat mills in the country built on a Puerto Madero lot in 1902, and with it, established Molinos Río de la Plata (later a leader in the local retail foods market).
+Molinos Río de la Plata (commonly known as Molinos) traces its origins to the establishment of Centenera, a food-processing plant founded in 1899 by Bunge y Born, a wheat-milling company created by Belgian immigrants in 1884.
+In 1902, Bunge y Born built one of the largest wheat mills in Argentina on a site in Puerto Madero, Buenos Aires, and organized Molinos Río de la Plata, which would later become one of the country's principal food manufacturers and distributors.

-Bunge & Born divested itself of almost all its retail foods interests in 1998, however, and was reorganized as Bunge Limited, upon which a controlling stake in Molinos was sold to Gregorio Pérez Companc.
+In 1998, Bunge & Born divested most of its retail food interests as part of a broader corporate reorganization that led to the creation of Bunge Limited.
+Within that process, a controlling interest in Molinos was acquired by Gregorio Pérez Companc.

-On August 1, 2002, Molinos announced the partial repurchase of its US$150 million senior secured export notes (SENs), due 2006.
-Molinos repurchased US$31.4 million face value of the notes at a 25% discount, using available cash balances.
-Following the repurchase, the amount outstanding on the SENs is US$52.6 million.
+On 1 August 2002, the company announced the partial repurchase of its US$150 million senior secured export notes (SENs), scheduled to mature in 2006.
+Molinos repurchased notes with a face value of US$31.4 million at a discount of 25%, using available cash reserves.
+Following the transaction, the outstanding balance of the SENs was reduced to US$52.6 million.

-The transaction has improved Molinos' financial profile by reducing the debt burden and lowering debt servicing costs.
-Molinos remains current on its scheduled debt payments.
-Notwithstanding, Molinos' credit risk remains high due to the negative financial ramifications of the peso's devaluation and the adverse economic environment in the country.
-On a pro forma basis at June 30, 2002, after accounting for the repurchase, Molinos' total consolidated financial debt reached Arg$718.8 million (approximately US$188 million), composed mainly of a balance outstanding on its SENs of US$52.6 million and US$84 million in working capital finance, most of it dollar denominated.
+According to the company, the repurchase lowered both its debt burden and debt-servicing costs.
+Nevertheless, the firm's financial position continued to be affected by the consequences of the Argentine economic crisis and the devaluation of the peso.
+On a pro forma basis as of 30 June 2002, consolidated financial debt totaled AR$718.8 million (approximately US$188 million), consisting primarily of the remaining US$52.6 million in SENs and US$84 million in working capital financing, most of which was denominated in U.S. dollars.

-Molinos operates 20 manufacturing plants, 10 distribution centers, and 600 trucks, among other facilities.
-It owns 75,000 hectares (188,000 acres) of prime Pampas land for the production of wheat.
+Molinos operates 20 manufacturing plants, 10 distribution centers and a fleet of approximately 600 trucks.
+The company also owns around 75,000 hectares (188,000 acres) of agricultural land in the Pampas, dedicated principally to wheat production.